 This is undoubtedly a massive step for the Estonian space industry.
 When the launch of ESTCube-1 made Estonia a space nation in 2013, then NASA using technology designed and produced in Estonia by Estonian engineers means that Estonia is well on its way to becoming a real player in the space industry.

 But Estonia’s success in space isn’t just an anomaly.
-Remarkably, for a country with only 1.3 million people, space technology and astronomy are not anything particularly new.
+Remarkably, for a country with only 1.3 million people, space technology and astronomy has had a long history.

 19th century – Beginning of space research in Estonia